 Some people naturally tend to feel colder than others without any discernible cause.
 However, cold intolerance can also be a symptom of an underlying medical condition, such as hypothyroidism, anemia, or peripheral artery disease.

 In this article, learn about a range of possible reasons for cold intolerance.
 We also describe when to see a doctor.

 There are many reasons why a person might feel cold all the time, including:

-Cold intolerance is a well known symptom of hypothyroidism.
+Cold intolerance is a common symptom of hypothyroidism.

 Hypothyroidism occurs when the thyroid gland does not produce enough thyroid hormones.
 These hormones help regulate metabolism and temperature.